(keep reading to learn what happened)

 However, the good times would not last forever…

 The restaurant closed for good in February 2020, which means it was actually closed before the 24 Hours to Hell and Back episode aired on TV (though well after the visit from Gordon Ramsay and the Hell on Wheels truck).

-As of 2022, the old SoBo restaurant Little Rock location is occupied by a new restaurant called The Hangout Grill & Bar.
+For a time, the old SoBo restaurant Little Rock location was occupied by a new restaurant called The Hangout Grill & Bar.

 Why did SoBo close?